 What kind of storage does InfiniCLOUD use?

 InfiniCLOUD is built on Solaris ZFS storage arrays in a RAIDZ-3 (triple parity) configuration.
-Emphasizing the user's safety while still providing speedy results, this robust arrangement can withstand up to three simultaneous disk failures without suffering data loss.
+This robust setup emphasizes user safety while still delivering quick results and can withstand up to three simultaneous disk failures without experiencing data loss.

 In addition to protecting against physical drive corruption, data inconsistencies at the reading time are automatically repaired, avoiding silent data corruption (bit rot).